ASKnetCommunity/LEAD/_profiles/Levi-Dedi.md

 }

 ---

-Levi Dedi is a South Sudanese refugee living in Uganda since 2016, after the civil war in South Sudan.
-Levi has a passion for helping communities and hence his growth in the use of tech for community transformation, and in that, he has cherished teamwork and the love for football as a part-time hobby, Currently, he works as the monitoring and evaluation office for Global Rehabilitation and Transformation Response (GRTR).
+Levi Dedi is a South Sudanese with a passion for helping communities through the use of tech for community transformation.
+He cherishes teamwork and loves football as a part-time hobby.
+Currently, he works as the Monitoring and Evaluation Officer for Global Rehabilitation and Transformation Response (GRTR).